MikeAvgeros/fitz-composer/README.md

 I have created a portfolio website for a film composer / record producer under the alias 'F!tz'.

-The idea is to create a one-page scrolling site which quickly and effectively showcases the owner's work and skill set with a simple and easy to use navigation.
+The idea is to create a one-page scrolling site which quickly and effectively showcases the Owner's work and skill set with a simple and easy to use navigation and interactive elements.

 You can view the live site [here](https://mikeavgeros.github.io/fitz-composer/)